 The Science Behind the Equator

-Furthermore, the equator receives the most direct sunlight throughout the year.
+What's more, the equator receives the most direct sunlight throughout the year.
 This consistent solar radiation leads to higher average temperatures and distinct climate patterns compared to regions at higher latitudes.

 Impact on Climate

 The equator’s direct sunlight results in warm, humid climates.
-Air near the equator rises, cools, and releases moisture in the form of heavy rainfall.
+But air near the equator rises, cools, and releases moisture in the form of heavy rainfall.
 This process creates a belt of tropical rainforests around the equator, such as the Amazon rainforest in South America, the Congo rainforest in Africa, and the rainforests of Southeast Asia.

 The rising air at the equator also drives a global circulation pattern known as the Hadley cell.
-Air rises at the equator, travels poleward, and descends at around 30 degrees latitude, creating belts of high pressure and deserts such as the Sahara and the Australian Outback.
+That said, air rises at the equator, travels poleward, and descends at around 30 degrees latitude, creating belts of high pressure and deserts such as the Sahara and the Australian Outback.
 These climate patterns are evident when observing a world map with equator and tropics, displaying the distribution of various biomes.

 Biodiversity Hotspot